Jukebox History 1914-1933

 automatic phonograph patents was assigned by mesne assignments to The Rudolph

 Wurlitzer Company.
-It was filed in April, 1929, and
+It was filed in April 1929 and planned to be used on license

-Frères in Paris, France, for the first Phonolux
+by the company Bussoz Frères in Paris, France, for the first Phonolux

 jukebox in the mid-thirties.
 However, it seems this was soon if not immediately